dabolichin/dabolichin.github.io/src/pages/index.md

 Led Engineering teams in Compliance, FinCrime, and Ops domains for the P2P money transfer service:

 - Spearheaded decision-making process for buy vs. build of Transaction monitoring solution.
-- Initiated team reshaping based on Value Streams to optimize autonomy and efficiency.
+- Initiated team structure reshaping based on Value Streams to optimize autonomy and efficiency.

 ### [Vinted](https://www.vinted.com/)